-In the last 500 years of Digapahandi’s history the region was blessed with diverse cultural influences.
-The influence of Jagannath Cult of Puri had been its founding stone in the 16th century when a branch of Gajapati clan started ruling the Khemundi territory from Paralakhemundi.
+In the last 500 years of Digapahandi’s history, the region was blessed with diverse cultural influences.
+The influence of the Jagannath Cult of Puri had been its founding stone in the 16th century when a branch of Gajapati clan started ruling the Khemundi territory from Paralakhemundi.

 While at Digapahandi your resource person for Ganjifa cards is Shri Lakshmidhar Mahapatra (+91 9439135827).

 Digapahandi does not have staying options.
-But if you are interested in forest and tribes try for Panthanivas (Odisha Tourism) http://www.panthanivas.com/ at Taptapani.
-Otherwise you can find a plenty of options at Berhampur or Gopalpur-on-Sea.
+But if you are interested in forest and tribes, try for Panthanivas (Odisha Tourism) http://www.panthanivas.com/ at Taptapani.
+Otherwise, you can find plenty of options at Berhampur or Gopalpur-on-Sea.

 Lord Gopala and Goddess Radha